 This major UK national honour sets the national benchmark for excellence in volunteering.
 Each nomination is judged on the benefits it gives to the local community.
 There is not a set number of winners in a sector of volunteering work or region of the country.

 You are actively encouraged to nominate any volunteer group in Buckinghamshire if you know about the work they do and believe it should be honoured in this way.

 In common with the UK National Honours, there are no deadlines for the receipt of nomination forms.
 Award nominations will be considered at any point within 3 years of the nomination.
 Any group of two or more people doing volunteering work (for three years or more) that is a social, economic or environmental service to the local community can be nominated for the award.

-A comprehensive guide to nominations and a nomination form can be found on the website The Queen’s Award for Voluntary Service
+A comprehensive guide to nominations and a nomination form can be found on The Queens Award for Voluntary Service website.

-Ten voluntary organisations from across Buckinghamshire have been honoured with the Queen’s Award for Voluntary Service (QAVS), the highest accolade a voluntary group in the UK can achieve.
-This year marks the highest number of winners in the county since the awards were first introduced in 2002.
+Seven voluntary organisations from across Buckinghamshire; out of a total of 230 organisations from across the UK; have been honoured with the Queen’s Award for Voluntary Service (QAVS), the highest accolade a voluntary group in the UK can achieve.

 Bosom Pals MK